Contact Us

 Is AI a threat to accountants?

-The fear of automation technologies eliminating the human worker, particularly in accounting firms, is untenable when you consider what humans can add to data that robots simply cannot.
 According to a recent study by OpenAI, creator of ChatGPT, accountancy is one of the occupations most exposed to AI.
 Through accounting intelligence, accountants can interpret and analyse relevant data about their clients' finances and provide business advisory services to their clients.

 Humans can give the data structure, which is why data preparation is such a critical and context-sensitive task.
 This element of ‘data science’ demands that human workflows feed smart data to machines in a way that supports their activities for greater end results.

-For more information on the benefits of accounting automation on your practice's financial health, refer to our blog: What is accounting automation?
+For more information on the benefits of accounting automation on your practice's financial health, refer to our blog: what is accounting automation?

-The benefits of artificial intelligence in accounting
+The benefits of artificial intelligence for accounting firms

 Artificial intelligence could be the technology that drives your firm into the future.